A "Desert" in South America? We Show You This Magical Place

 The Little Lençóis are located east of the Rio Preguiças towards the state of Ceará.
 The area is, as the name suggests, smaller in area, but no less beautiful than the Great Lençóis.
 Because of the easier access - a one-hour boat ride - they receive more visitors.
 In the Small Lençóis, the sand is more yellow and the water darker, creating fascinating color contrast.

 The Big Lençóis are located towards the state of Pará, west of the river Preguiças.
 To reach them, you need to have a four-wheel-drive car at your disposal, which can easily negotiate sand and small watercourses.
 It is quite common to get stuck at times.
 Nevertheless, in the end, the destination justifies any difficulty that may arise along the way.
 You seem to have arrived directly in paradise.
 Shining white sand as far as the eye can see, only broken by bright blue or deep green lagoons.
 A sight that lasts a lifetime.
-This unique desert is constantly changing.
+This unique dune landscape is constantly changing.
 Wind and rainfall ensure that new scenarios are constantly emerging.
 In this way, nature protects itself from human intervention.
 At best, straw huts can be built in this landscape and they too are buried again and again by the sand masses.

 Our excursion tips